viglesiasce/remote-builder/README.md

 EOF
 ```

-2. Run submit the build with the local context as the workspace.
+2. Submit the build with the local context as the workspace.

 ```shell
 gcloud container builds submit --config cloudbuild.yaml .